Azure/Industrial-IoT/README.md

 Use a tool like WinSCP to copy over the published files to the container into the directory `/root/publisher` (this can be also a different directory, but needs to be in sync with the `cdw` property of launch.json.

-Now you could start debugging with the following command in Visual Studio's Command Window (View->Other Windows->Command Window):
+Now you can start debugging with the following command in Visual Studio's Command Window (View->Other Windows->Command Window):
 DebugAdapterHost.Launch /LaunchJson:"<path-to-the-launch.json-file-you-saved>"